[Updated April 5, 2018]

 SYMPTOM: You have an Azure Active Directory (AAD) you'd like to delete.
-This directory was at one time used to back a Visual Studio Online (VSO) account.
-You cannot delete the AAD because there is still a VSO entry in it's APPLICATIONS list and you see this message when trying to delete the AAD:
+This directory was at one time used to back a Visual Studio Team Services (VSTS) account.
+You receive a message like this below when trying to delete the AAD and you are prevented from deleting it because there is a VSTS entry in it's Enterprise Applications list.

-RESOLUTION: Assuming you've already removed the AAD backing from the VSO account and satisfied all other criteria for deletion of an AAD, you should be able to delete it after manually disabling the Microsoft.VisualStudio.Online Service Principal via PowerShell.
-To do that:
+RESOLUTION: Assuming you've already removed the VSTS account from this AAD and satisfied all other criteria for deletion of an AAD, you should be able to delete it after manually disabling the VSTS Service Principal (SP) via PowerShell.
+The following explains how to do that.

-*!*WARNING: Only do this if you don't care about the AAD and intend to delete it. *!*
+Only do this if you intend to delete the AAD

 Hope this helps! 🙂

 - You can’t delete a directory through the Azure Management Portal (https://support.microsoft.com/nb-no/help/2967860/you-can-t-delete-a-directory-through-the-azure-management-portal)

 - Manage your Azure AD directory (https://docs.microsoft.com/en-us/azure/active-directory/active-directory-administer#how-can-i-delete-an-azure-ad-directory)